Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Repositioning Cruises: Exceptional Value for Flexible Travellers

-Repositioning cruises occur when cruise lines move their ships between deployment regions at the start and end of each season : typically from the Caribbean to the Mediterranean in spring, and back again in autumn, or from Europe to the Middle East in October and November.
-Because these sailings are one-way (the ship needs to get there regardless), and because they often include several consecutive sea days which are less popular with some passengers, cruise lines price them very aggressively.
+Repositioning cruises occur when cruise lines move their ships between deployment regions at the start and end of each season, typically from the Caribbean to the Mediterranean in spring and back again in autumn, or from Europe towards the Middle East in October and November.
+Because these sailings are one-way and the ship is travelling regardless, and because they often include several consecutive sea days which some passengers find less appealing, cruise lines price them very attractively indeed.

-A transatlantic repositioning cruise from the Caribbean to Southampton or Lisbon in April or May can cost 40 to 60 per cent less per night than a comparable Caribbean loop itinerary on the same ship.
-You will typically spend four or five days at sea crossing the Atlantic, which many experienced cruisers actively prefer : it is the perfect opportunity to use the ship’s facilities, attend enrichment talks, and genuinely relax rather than rushing off the ship at every port.
+A transatlantic repositioning cruise from the Caribbean to Southampton or Lisbon in April or May can cost forty to sixty per cent less per night than a comparable Caribbean loop itinerary on the same ship.
+You will typically spend four or five wonderful days at sea crossing the Atlantic, which many experienced cruisers actively relish.
+It is the ideal opportunity to enjoy the ship’s facilities at a leisurely pace, attend enrichment talks, and arrive in Europe feeling properly refreshed.

-The practical challenge is the one-way nature.
-You need to fly out to the Caribbean departure port (usually Fort Lauderdale, Miami, or Barbados) and then travel home from the European arrival port, or vice versa in autumn.
-Factor in those flight costs carefully when comparing prices, but even accounting for flights, repositioning sailings frequently represent outstanding value.
-They suit retired travellers or those who can take holidays outside of school term dates particularly well.
+The practical consideration is the one-way nature of the journey.
+You will need to fly out to the Caribbean departure port, usually Fort Lauderdale, Miami, or Barbados, and travel home from the European arrival port, or the reverse in autumn.
+Factor in those flight costs carefully when comparing prices.
+Even accounting for flights, repositioning sailings frequently represent outstanding value and suit retired travellers or those who can take holidays outside of school term dates particularly well.

 Caribbean to Europe: typically mid-April through May.
 Europe to Caribbean: late October through November.
-Europe to Middle East or Asia: October–November.
-Search specifically for 'transatlantic' or 'repositioning' in cruise line itinerary calendars.
+Europe to the Middle East or Asia: October and November.
+Search specifically for transatlantic or repositioning sailings in cruise line itinerary calendars to find these wonderful-value options.

 School Holidays and Premium Pricing: What Parents Need to Know

 UK school holiday dates are the single largest driver of price premiums in cruise booking.
-Summer school holidays : roughly late July through August : consistently command the highest prices of the year across virtually all itineraries and cruise lines.
-Half-term weeks in October, February, and May also see meaningful price spikes, as do the Christmas and New Year period and Easter week.
+The summer school holidays, roughly from late July through August, consistently command the highest prices of the year across virtually all itineraries and cruise lines.
+Half-term weeks in October, February, and May also see noticeable price increases, as do the Christmas and New Year period and Easter week.

-The premium over shoulder-season pricing can be substantial.
-It is not unusual for a seven-night Mediterranean balcony cabin booked for the last two weeks of August to cost 30 to 40 per cent more than the identical cabin on the same ship two weeks earlier or two weeks later.
-Families travelling in these windows should book as early as possible : 12 months out minimum for peak summer, and during Wave Season if at all feasible : because the best-value cabin grades within school holiday sailings sell out quickly.
+The difference over shoulder-season pricing can be quite considerable.
+It is not unusual for a seven-night Mediterranean balcony cabin in the last two weeks of August to cost thirty to forty per cent more than the identical cabin on the same ship two weeks earlier or two weeks later.
+Families travelling in these windows should book as early as possible, with twelve months ahead as a sensible minimum for peak summer and a Wave Season booking ideal, because the best-value cabin grades within school holiday sailings do sell out well in advance.

-If you do not have children, organising your cruise around school holiday windows is one of the single most effective ways to reduce cost.
-Shifting a Mediterranean sailing from mid-August to mid-September saves significant money, typically finds quieter ports, and often brings better weather than the peak of summer heat.
+If you do not have children, planning your cruise around school holiday windows is one of the most straightforward ways to reduce what you pay.
+Shifting a Mediterranean sailing from mid-August to mid-September saves a meaningful amount of money, typically finds quieter and more enjoyable ports, and often brings rather more pleasant temperatures than the intense heat of peak summer.

-• UK summer holidays (late July–August): highest prices of the year across all regions
+• UK summer holidays from late July through August: the highest prices of the year across all regions

-• October half-term: elevated prices, book 6–9 months ahead
+• October half-term: elevated prices, worth booking six to nine months ahead

 • February half-term: premium on Caribbean and Canaries sailings

-• Easter: significant premium, especially on family-friendly ships
+• Easter: a significant premium, particularly on family-friendly ships

-• Christmas and New Year: peak pricing, sell out very early : book 12–18 months ahead
+• Christmas and New Year: peak pricing that sells out very early, worth booking twelve to eighteen months ahead

 School Holidays and Premium Pricing: What Parents Need to Know